mmadden/grumber/README.md

 ### To Do
 * Foundation 4 integration
-* refactor app templates/styles for Foundation
+* refactor TodoMVC app templates/styles for Foundation
+* live reload that works on Windows?
 * swap out TodoMVC for an "ambitious web application"
-* QUnit tests
+* QUnit tests?
-* live reload that works on Windows?

 ## Getting Started